 Aharonovitch confirms 3 still missing; search continues

-The IDF Home Front Command called upon 200 firefighters from around the country late Thursday night to report to the north to help battle the still blazing fire starting on Friday morning.
+The IDF Home Front Command called upon 200 firefighters from around the country to report to the north to help battle the fire beginning Friday morning.'I will declare a day of mourning'

 Kibbutz Bet Oren has reportedly been largely destroyed by the flames after it was evacuated.
 Police closed off Route 4 near Atlit, sealing off a central artery connecting the North to the South for fear that motorists would be injured by spreading flames, and evacuated the villages of Ein Hod, Ein Hud and Nir Etzion.